 An amputation is the loss of a body part, typically a limb, appendage or other extremity such as a foot, leg, hand or arm.
-There are nearly 185,000 amputations every year in the United States.
+There are nearly 185,000 amputations every year in our country.
 A large percentage of these are the result of blood loss or the body’s inability to channel blood to the affected body part.
 About 1.2 million people in the United States, live with an amputation.
-Charles Scholle is an amputation injury lawyer, who has successfully represented catastrophic personal injury victims and is very knowledgeable about the impact these injuries have on both victims and their families.
+Charles Scholle is a Gwinnett County accident lawyer and leads the legal team at Scholle Law, which includes excellent lawyers and paralegals who are amputation injury experts.
+Our team has successfully represented catastrophic personal injury victims with amputation injuries and are very knowledgeable about the impact these injuries have on both victims and their families.

 - Auto Accidents;

 - Products Liability;

 - Bus Accidents;

 - Commercial Vehicle Accidents;